 For those eyeing a loan under Fannie Mae's guidelines for 2-4 unit properties, it's vital to distinguish between owner-occupied and investment properties.
 Properties not serving as the borrower's primary residence are termed as investment properties.

-These typically carry a higher risk perception for lenders, leading to stricter lending criteria.
+These properties typically carry a higher risk perception for lenders, leading to stricter lending criteria.
 For instance, a 2-unit investment property has a loan-to-value (LTV) cap of 85%, while for 3-4 unit properties, the limit is 75%.
 Borrowers might also encounter more stringent credit checks and potentially higher interest rates for these types of loans.

 Refinancing guidelines